-As Michael Incorvia (Jeff D'Arcy's middle name and Sicilian mother's maiden name) simmers fresh-made marinara sauce on his stove in Mission Viejo, he's transported back to his days with his large Sicilian family.
+Incorvia simmers fresh-made marinara sauce on his stove in Laguna Beach, he's transported back to his days with his large Sicilian family.

-Many people commented on Michael's Maggiano's web page that they had similar upbringings.
-Michael got the idea of gatheingr the stories
+So many people commented on Michael's Maggiano's web page that they had similar upbringings.
+Michael got the idea of gatheingr

-and recipes of other Italians for his website and his upcoming cookbook, and is working on turning the story into a play to be called Uncle Eddy's Lasagna
+the stories and recipes of other Italians for his website and his upcoming cookbook, and is working on turning the story into a play to be called Uncle Eddy's Lasagna

 "Another cookbook is just another cookbook," he said.
 "People enjoy a story."